birneos/laravel-job-boerse/developer.md

      FILESYSTEM_DISK=public

     data will the stored in storage/app/public/logo and we create later a symbolic link to the /public folder

+#### SessionController.php

+  Add Login Form, login.blade.php adapt many by register.blade.php

+  Add Logic to SessionController

+  Add Routes to web.php, All routes for guests and Logout only for users are logged in

+  Add @auth @endauth  and @guest @endguest to control elements are showing as logged in user or guest in the layout.blade.php

 # Troubleshooting